sudara/alonetone/README.markdown

 [alonetone](http://alonetone.com) is a growing independent music platform, providing free services for musicians wanting to host and distribute their music in a non-commercial easy-to-use environment.

-alonetone was launched in January 2008
+alonetone was launched in January 2008 and as of June 2009 hosts over 8000 songs from 800 musicians and has delivered over 500,000 mp3s to real listeners.

-## alonetone is looking for more love
+## alonetone is always looking for more development love

-Are you a musician / music lover with Rails or UI/design chops?

-Help us to build the best indy music platform out there.
+Have ruby and/or javascript skills?
+Help us build the best music platform, period.

-If you are interested, [sign up over at alonetone](http://alonetone.com/signup) and check out what is there.
-We could always use more usability/UI/design help, basic testing, general feedback, and eventually, some more Rails love.

-Secondly, please email me at sudara at alonetone dot com.
+Warm the hearts of musicians world wide by working on an app that provides musicians with a home, a connection to each other, to their listeners, and to a source of inspiration.

+Or get jiggy with our build-to-order API and do something crazy and exciting.

 ### Bug reporting